common-voice/common-voice/docs/SENTENCES.md

 Once the review is complete, submit a pull request with the # of sentences submitted, a link to the manual QA results, and the % error rate.
 Here's [an example PR](https://github.com/mozilla/common-voice/pull/2873).
 Please make sure the sentences are in a plain `.txt` file with one sentence per line.

-## Rules for QA that applies (or not) to the different imputs and outputs
+## QA that applies (or not) to the different imputs and outputs
-To help you, for exemple with the 'not supervised, do your own QA' bulk submission, you _may_ find interesting to have a look at :
+As a reminder, here is listed the different automated QA applied, depending of the process.
-* [cleanup](https://github.com/common-voice/sentence-collector/tree/main/server/lib/cleanup) and [validation](https://github.com/common-voice/sentence-collector/tree/main/server/lib/validation) rules for sentence collector, and/or
+* [cleanup](https://github.com/common-voice/sentence-collector/tree/main/server/lib/cleanup) and [validation](https://github.com/common-voice/sentence-collector/tree/main/server/lib/validation) rules for Sentence Collector,
-* [language](https://github.com/common-voice/cv-sentence-extractor#using-language-rules) rules for extractor, or even
+* [language](https://github.com/common-voice/cv-sentence-extractor#using-language-rules) rules for Sentence Extractor,
 * [preprocessor](https://github.com/common-voice/CorporaCreator/tree/master/src/corporacreator/preprocessors) for CorporaCreator ([CorporaCreator](https://github.com/common-voice/CorporaCreator) is the Common Voice extractor that, linking text and recorded voice samples, make them available for [SST](https://en.wikipedia.org/wiki/Speech_recognition) engines' training).

+To help you, for exemple with the 'not supervised, do your own QA' bulk submission, you may find interesting to have a look at it.

 # Correcting existing data